httpwg/http-extensions/draft-ietf-httpbis-h3-websockets.md

 Extended CONNECT request with a ":protocol" value that is unknown or is not supported, the server SHOULD respond to the request with a 501 (Not Implemented) status code ({{Section 15.6.2 of HTTP}}).
-A server MAY provide more information via a Problem Details resoponse {{!RFC7807}}.
+A server MAY provide more information via a Problem Details response {{!RFC7807}}.

 # Security Considerations